-If you’re stumbling across this blog for the first time, or maybe you found my way here through my Instagram, you may be wondering who exactly Will Run For Insulin is and what this blog is all about.
+If you’re stumbling across this blog for the first time, or maybe you found your way here through my Instagram, you may be wondering who exactly Will Run For Insulin is, and what this blog is all about.
 Allow me to give you a formal introduction.

-My name is Sam, and I was diagnosed with Type 1 Diabetes (T1D) in August of 2016.
-I was 22 years old and had just graduated college a few months prior.
-While I feel that I have dealt with my diagnosis pretty well, I found that writing about my T1D has helped me overcome the many challenges that I have faced while fighting this disease.
+My name is Sam, and I was diagnosed with Type 1 Diabetes (T1D) in August 2016.
+I was 22 years old and I had just graduated college a few months prior.
+While I feel like I have dealt with my diagnosis pretty well, I found that writing about my T1D has helped me overcome the many challenges that I have faced while battling this disease.

-I used to just write sporadic posts about my struggles and wins with diabetes and share them on my personal Facebook page, but found that my audience could relate very little to what I was going through.
-Eventually, I found out that Instagram had a pretty big Type 1 Diabetic community and I decided to create a separate account solely for my broken pancreas.
-I gained a strong following and found a place where people understood what I was going through, and could also related to what I posted about.
+I used to write sporadic posts about my struggles and wins with diabetes, and then share them on my personal Facebook page, but I found that my audience couldn’t relate well to what I was going through.
+Eventually, I found out that Instagram had a pretty big T1D community, and I decided to create a separate account solely for my sharing my life with this disease.
+Instagram helped find an audience, and a support system, that could related to my blog posts, and celebrate those wins with me.

-Growing up, I’ve always been active in athletics.
-I played softball, basketball, and participated in swimming and track and field.
-The older I got, the more I realized how much I loved swimming and that’s when I started a 10 year swimming career which included club, high school, and college swimming.
-My diagnosis came after my ‘retirement,’ and the chances that I’d going low during a workout made me fearful of the pool.
-That’s when I switched gears and got into running.
-In fact, I got so into running, that I became one of those people who run half marathons.
+Growing up, I was very active in athletics.
+I played softball, basketball, and I participated in swimming and track and field.
+The older I got, the more I realized how much I loved swimming, and that’s when I started a 10 year swimming career which included club, high school, and college swimming.
+My diagnosis came after my ‘retirement’ from swimming, and at that time, I was struggling with learning how to manage my diabetes while working out.
+Because of these struggles, I stopped working out all together at one point, but thankfully, I found a way to enjoy working out again.

 It all started with a good friend, the need to find motivation to get to the gym, and a 5K run for donuts.
-My friend and I found that without something to train for, we rarely got to the gym.
-So after successfully completing our first 5K together, we made it our goal to run a half marathon, and the rest is history!
-I’ve been running for a little over two years and I have completed multiple 5Ks and 10Ks, 3-half marathons, and one marathon.
+We found that without something to train for, we rarely got to the gym.
+After successfully completing our first 5K together, we made it our goal to run a half marathon, and then in 2019, a marathon!
+I’ve been running road races for almost three years now, and I have since completed multiple 5Ks, 10Ks, 3-half marathons, and one marathon.

 All the best,